 Why base your business in a storage unit?

-Perhaps you’ve just set up your business and know that working from home simply isn’t going to be practical.
+Perhaps you’ve just set up your business and know that storing your stock, tools and equipment at home simply isn’t going to be practical.
 Or maybe your business was doing well, based from home, but is now growing to such a degree that it’s taking over your whole house and you need more space.

-If either of these scenarios applies to you, you may be looking at alternative premises for your stock and/or the day-to-day running of your business.
-Commercial leases can be costly and don’t take account of the fact that income can fluctuate massively from month to month for SMEs and start-ups — come what may, you’ll have to pay rent and bills on premises that might, in any given month, be bigger than you really need.
+If either of these scenarios applies to you, you may be looking at alternative premises for your business stock and paraphernalia.
+Commercial leases can be costly, though, and don’t take account of the fact that income can fluctuate massively from month to month for SMEs and start-ups — come what may, you’ll have to pay rent and bills on premises that might, in any given month, be larger than you really need.

 Benefits of basing your business in a storage unit

-Choosing to base your business from a storage unit allows greater flexibility: you can increase or decrease the size of your unit so that you’ll only pay for what you need, and you can keep your unit for just a week or for as long as you need — there are no lengthy tie-in contracts involved and no business rates to pay.
+Choosing to base your business from a storage unit allows you to be flexible: you can increase or decrease the size of your unit so that you’ll only pay for what you need, and you can keep your unit for just a week or for as long as you need — there are no lengthy tie-in contracts involved and no business rates to pay.

-Businesses that may suit working from a storage unit?
+15 Businesses that may suit working from a storage unit

-These businesses may suit working out of a storage unit and/or empty office space but do double-check with your local self storage facility as not all may be able to accommodate these businesses.
+These businesses may suit working out of a storage unit but do double-check with your local self storage facility as not all may be able to accommodate these businesses.

-- whatever you sell (as long as it's not a prohibited item), you can store it in your storage unit and pop a desk and a laptop in there to work from so you’ll never miss an order.
+- whatever you sell (as long as it's not a prohibited item), you can store it in your storage unit.
+Clothing, books, sporting goods, toys and games can all be stored perfectly safely in your self storage unit ready to pack up and deliver to your customers.

-- if you take your products to fairs, car boot sales and auctions to sell, keep your stock in your storage unit and use it as a base to complete all your paperwork, too.
+- if you take your products to fairs, car boot sales and auctions to sell, keep your stock in your storage unit rather than trying to find space for everything at home.

 - store donated stock to be sold in your stores and keep records there to monitor stock flow, Gift Aid receipts and turnover.

-- use your storage unit or office space as a base of operations for your next fundraising event.
-Store marketing equipment, raffle prizes and donations, and have a professional address from which to communicate with potential sponsors.
+- store marketing equipment, raffle prizes and donations, and have a professional address from which to communicate with potential sponsors.

-- your storage unit will have plenty of space to store your materials and make up your designs.
+- your storage unit will have plenty of space to store your materials.
+You could set up a cutting table and mannequins for when you’re ready to assemble your designs.

-- Design your cards and keep everything you need to make them in your clean, dry storage unit.
+- keep everything you need to make them in your clean, dry storage unit.

-- keep your stock safe and keep on top of your paperwork by recording sales, purchases and turnover.
+- keep your stock safe in your storage unit, and keep on top of your paperwork by keeping records of your sales, purchases and turnover in your unit or in one of our dedicated archive storage units.

-- if you run after-school or breakfast sports clubs, use a storage unit in a central location to store your equipment, plan lessons and sell your services to schools.
+- if you run after-school or breakfast sports clubs, use a storage unit in a central location to store your equipment.
+Many of our stores can be accessed 24 hours a day, so you’ll be able to retrieve your sports gear early enough to get to school on time!

 What you’ll need to run your business from a storage unit